ogobrecht/console/docs/api-overview.md

 # API Overview - Package CONSOLE

-For a more detailed overview of the public API methods including examples please see the [docs for the package console](package-console.md).
+For a more detailed overview of the public API methods including examples please see the [package console methods](package-console.md).
 You can also use the links on the method names below.

 The console API is inspired by the [JavaScript Console